nus-cs2103/website-base/admin/admin-tasks-fragment.md

 <span id="heading_submit_midterm_feedback_for_the_module">{% if not cs2113 %}[optional]{% endif %} Submit mid-term feedback for the module</span>
 <div id="desc_submit_midterm_feedback_for_the_module">

-* **An anonymous survey to submit feedback about the module and the teaching team** will open on LumiNUS by Monday.
+* **An anonymous survey to submit feedback about the module and the teaching team** will open on Canvas by Monday.
 Please take a few minutes to give us your feedback.
 </div>
 {#====================================================================================================================#}
 <span id="heading_submit_midterm_peer_evaluations">Submit midterm peer evaluations on TEAMMATES</span>